dbaila123/smart_notes/SPRINTS/SPRINT 48/getconfigs.md

                             join usuarios u on u.nid_persona = p_coor.nid_persona
                    where u.nid_usuario = p_user_id
                      and p.nestado = 1)) as proyectos
-            where sdescripcion not like '%SIN PROYECTO%';
+            where sdescripcion not like '%SIN PROYECTO%'::text;
     end if;